iq-coryp/documentation-testing/pages/api/vmi.md

 * See a list of all VMI enabled stores in RQ

 {{note}}
-Please be aware of the subtle difference between `<vendor>` and `<Vendor>` in the various requests.
+Please be aware of the subtle difference between <code>&lt;vendor&gt;</code> and <code>&lt;Vendor&gt;</code> in the various requests.
 This API is case-sensitive and will cause an error should the incorrect tag be used.
 {{end}}